 Despite President Kibaki's pledge to tackle corruption, some donors estimated that up to $1bn had been lost to graft between 2002 and 2005.

-Other pressing challenges include high unemployment, crime and poverty; most Kenyans live below the poverty level of $1 a day.
+Other pressing challenges include high unemployment, crime and poverty.
 Droughts frequently put millions of people at risk.

 With its scenic beauty and abundant wildlife, Kenya is one of Africa's major safari destinations.